frankshaka/vuex-class-modules-sample/README.md

 ### Working Outside Vue Components

-Since Vuex modules defined using `vuex-class-modules` can be accessed directly from anywhere, it's useful when defining plugins and helpers, in a type-safe way compared to `store.getters['xxx']`, `store.commit()` and `store.dispatch()`.
+Vuex modules defined using `vuex-class-modules` can be accessed directly by simply importing it from anywhere, which is useful when defining plugins and helpers, in a type-safe way compared with `store.getters['xxx']`, `store.commit()` and `store.dispatch()`.

 ```typescript
 import { someEventEmitter } from '~/someEventEmitter'